OverbearingPearl/pearl-emacs/README.md

 ## 📄 License

-This configuration is distributed under the terms specified in the LICENSE file included in this repository.
-Please refer to the LICENSE file for detailed terms and conditions.
+This configuration is distributed under the GNU General Public License v3.0.
+Please refer to the [LICENSE](LICENSE) file for detailed terms and conditions.

 ## 🙏 Acknowledgments